 How does AE capture PII?

 AE Insights is the back end element that provides behavioural data in the style of Netflix or Amazon.
 This data is all accessible through a dashboard or API.
-AE Insights helps companies understand how users are interacting with brands off their website.
-What media are they consuming on YouTube?
+AE Insights helps companies understand how users are interacting with brands when they aren’t on their website.
+What media are your users consuming on YouTube?
 What kind of music are they listening to on Spotify?
 AE’s social listening provides a complete view of customers by gathering social data in real-time.
+Learn more about our CDP, AE Insights.

 Why would a customer opt in to sharing their PII?